Armistice Day: History in Allied countries

-The first Armistice Day celebration was held at Buckingham Palace, commencing with King George V hosting a "Banquet in Honour of the President of the French Republic" (Raymond Poincaré) during the evening hours of 10 November 1919.
+The first Armistice Day celebration was held at Buckingham Palace, commencing with King George V hosting a "Banquet in Honour of the President of the French Republic" (Raymond Poincaré) in the evening hours of 10 November 1919.
 The first official Armistice Day events were subsequently held in the grounds of Buckingham Palace on the morning of 11 November 1919, which included a two-minute silence as a mark of respect for those who died in the war and those left behind.

 Similar ceremonies developed in other countries during the inter-war period.

 In South Africa, for example, the Memorable Order of Tin Hats had by the late 1920s developed a ceremony whereby the toast of "Fallen Comrades" was observed not only in silence but darkness, all except for the "Light of Remembrance", with the ceremony ending with the Order's anthem "Old Soldiers Never Die".

 In the UK, beginning in 1939, the two-minute silence was moved to the Sunday nearest to 11 November in order not to interfere with wartime production should 11 November fall on a weekday.
 This became Remembrance Sunday.

 Commemorations of November 11 were initially focused on honoring the military dead of the First World War and the return to peace.
 Just prior to or after World War II, many countries changed the name of the holiday, several changed the focus to include all veterans of their armed services, and a few honor their war dead both uniformed and civilian.
 Most member states of the Commonwealth of Nations followed the earlier example of Canada and adopted the name Remembrance Day.
 The United States in 1954 changed the name to All Veterans Day, later shortened to 'Veterans Day'.